Justin Turner Player Props: Red Sox vs. Rockies

 Justin Turner At The Plate

-- Among the qualified batters in MLB play, he ranks 51st in batting average, 38th in on-base percentage, and 86th in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 50th, his on-base percentage ranks 38th, and he is 89th in the league in slugging.

-- Turner is batting .389 with one homer during his last outings and is riding a four-game hitting streak.
+- Turner will look to extend his five-game hitting streak.
+He's batting .474 with one homer in his last games.

-- Turner has had at least one RBI in 32.8% of his games this season (21 of 64), with two or more RBI six times (9.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Turner has an RBI in 22 of 65 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 29 of 65 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.